Google Search Scraping Step-By-Step: A Code and No-Code Guide

 Why is my script not finding any results (empty list)?

-The most common reason is that Google has updated its HTML, and the CSS selectors (like div.N54PNb or h3.LC20lb) in the code doesn’t target the correct element.
-You now need to manually inspect the new Google Search Results Page and update the selectors accordingly.
+The most common reason is that Google has updated its HTML and the CSS selectors in the code no longer target the correct elements.
+Inspect the current Google Search Results page in your browser’s developer tools, find the updated class names, and update the selectors in your script accordingly.

 How can I make this scraper more robust and avoid being blocked?